 Compost In Your Backyard

 Composting outdoors is easy.
 All you need is a bin, organic waste, air, moisture, and a shovel or other turning tool!
 Mix and layer brown and green materials, keep it damp and aerated.
-Buy a plastic backyard bin at Pemberton Farms (2225 Mass Ave), Tags Hardware (29 White St), or the Boston Building Materials Co-op (100 Terrace St).
+Buy a plastic backyard bin at Pemberton Farms (2225 Mass Ave), Tags Hardware (29 White St), or the Boston Building Resources (100 Terrace St).
 Pemberton Farms will sell the same compost bin that Cambridge DPW offered in the past, for $60.

 For faster decomposition chop materials into small pieces, aerate the pile frequently, add more greens – specifically fresh grass clippings.
 If you mix the pile once a week, the compost should be ready in 1-2 months.
 If you don’t turn it, it will take 6-12 months.
 A lack of oxygen will slow down the composting process and cause odors, so make sure to turn, fluff and poke your pile.
 In terms of moisture, the pile should be as damp as a wrung-out sponge, but not dripping wet.
 Leaves should be damp when added.
 Keep a cover on to retain moisture in hot weather.

 What to Compost?

 - Paper Towels, Napkins, & Tissues

 - Grass Clippings

 - Vegetable & Fruit Scraps (Mold is OK.
 Rot is part of composting.)